 Industries targeted by the program include tourism, food processing, outsourcing services, footwear manufacturing, auto-part manufacturing, and forestry.

 If setting up tax residence in Nicaragua, you should note that Nicaragua has an inheritance tax of 1% to 4% of a property’s registered value.

 Other tax rates in Nicaragua include:

 Most goods and services sold in Nicaragua are taxed at a rate of 15%.
-While this is significant and should be planned for, it’s typically more than made up for by the cheaper costs of goods and services in Nicaragua.
+This is expensive but is offset by the cheaper costs of goods and services in Nicaragua.

 Income Tax in Nicaragua

-Whether you’re a resident of Nicaragua or not, if you earn income there, you will be required to pay income tax there.
+Whether you’re a resident of Nicaragua or not all income earned in Nicaragua is subject to income tax.
 Personal income tax rates for non-residents are a flat 15% on all taxable Nicaragua earned income.